lphilippo/laravel-castable-form-request/README.md

 $request->sanitised();
 ```

-Both the `validated` as the `sanitised` methods do not include properties that are not validated.
+Please note that `sanitised` does not include properties that are not validated.
 This also applies for nested arrays, which will be stripped from properties without validation.

 ## Nested validation rules